jozsefsallai/dsc-merger/README.md

     timestamped lyrics.
 You may provide multiple but their pv_db will be separate.
 The file must have one of the following extensions: `.srt`, `.ass` or `.ssa`.
+-   `--rt` - A path from which target-related commands will be removed.
+This is useful for chart remakes, as it can remove the targets from the original chart but keep every other aspect of the chart at the same time.
 -   `--pv-id` - The ID of the PV that will be used to generate the entries for the lyrics in pv_db.
 Defaults to `0`.
 -   `--english-lyrics` - Whether the specified lyrics are in English.
 This will